 Work bee till late at night

-A situation that may well be familiar to many: They are looking forward to their well-deserved end of work, just want to pack the things together, there is the supervisor in the door: "Could you perhaps still make me this calculation for tomorrow?
+A situation that may well be known to many: You are looking forward to your well-deserved end of the day, just want to pack up the things, then the manager stands in the door: “Could you maybe finish this calculation for tomorrow?
 It's really important!".

 Colleagues are already all gone, need to find their family, other good reasons or the like.
 Only you do not fall into the fast no really good excuse.
 So they stay and devote themselves with clenched teeth and burgeoning rage of calculation.
 Instead of going to work, so another time to work late into the night.